GeoGenetics-edu/case-study-data-processing-documentation-team-2/README.md

 metaDMG config *.sort.bam --names ~/course/data/shared/mapping/taxonomy/names.dmp --nodes ~/course/data/shared/mapping/taxonomy/nodes.dmp --acc2tax ~/course/data/shared/mapping/taxonomy/acc2taxid.map.gz -m /usr/local/bin/metaDMG-cpp
 ```

-Edit the config file with vim and set the custom database option to true, the number of samples to 2 and the number of cores per sample to 2 as well.
+Edit the config file with `vim` and set the custom database option to `true`, the number of samples to `2` and the number of cores per sample to `2` as well.
 (We cannot use more than 8 cores per student at once).

-Now finally run metaDMG
+Now finally run metaDMG:

 ```
 metaDMG compute config.yaml
 ```

-Then use metaDMG dashboard to open the visualisation.
+Then use metaDMG dashboard to open the visualisation:

 ```
 metaDMG dashboard config.yaml